TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/StoringChanges/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since TYPO3 CMS 6.2 (6.2.1 to be precise) changes to :code:`$GLOBALS['TCA']`
-should be stored inside a folder called :file:`Configuration/TCA/Overrides`.
+must be stored inside a folder called :file:`Configuration/TCA/Overrides`

-A best practice consists of creating in that directory one file
-per modified table.
-The file is named along the pattern:
+with one file per modified table.
+These files are named along the pattern
-"tablename.php".
+:file:`<tablename>.php`.

+Thus if you want to customize the TCA of :code:`tx_foo_domain_model_bar`,
+you'd create the file :file:`Configuration/TCA/Overrides/tx_foo_domain_model_bar.php`.

 The advantage of this method is that all such changes are incorporated into
 :code:`$GLOBALS['TCA']` **before** it is cached.
 This is thus far more efficient.